20 of the Best Beaches to Visit in the United States This Summer

 Photo by Nicholas Bartos on Unsplash

-Race Point Beach offers a more secluded and serene atmosphere on Cape Cod, with its rolling dunes and clear waters.
+Wide open dunes, salty breezes, and a peaceful, untouched feel—Race Point is a quiet Cape Cod retreat.
 It’s perfect for nature lovers and anyone looking for a peaceful escape, with opportunities for wildlife watching and beautiful ocean views.
+Bring a book, watch for seals, and let the waves do their thing.

 8. Laguna Beach, California